Pattern Blocks: Use

 The EDC Teacher's Guide continues: "Many children start by making abstract designs — both symmetrical and asymmetrical.
 As play continues these designs may become more and more elegant and complex, or they become simple as the child refines his ideas."

-An example of their use is given by Meha Agrawal: "Starting from the center, I would add tier after tier of blocks to build my pattern — it was an iterative process, because if something didn't look aesthetically appealing or fit correctly, it would require peeling off a layer and reevaluating ways to fix it.
+An example of their use is given by Meha Agrawal, founder of the Silk+Sonder self-care and self-improvement brand: "Starting from the center, I would add tier after tier of blocks to build my pattern — it was an iterative process, because if something didn't look aesthetically appealing or fit correctly, it would require peeling off a layer and reevaluating ways to fix it.
 The best part was the gratification I received when my creation was complete.
 Though individually boring, collectively these blocks produced an intricate masterpiece that brought art and math, big-picture and detail, simplicity and complexity closer together".

 History

 Pattern blocks were developed, along with a Teacher's Guide to their use, at the Education Development Center in Newton, Massachusetts as part of the Elementary Science Study (ESS) project.
 The first Trial Edition of the Teacher's Guide states: "Work on Pattern Blocks was begun by Edward Prenowitz in 1963.
 He developed most of the ideas for the blocks and their uses and arranged for the first classroom trials.
 Many ESS staff members tried the materials and suggested additional activities."
 When Marion Walter, who was also part of the project in the 1960s spoke to Prenowitz in 1996, he said that he considered the allocation of one color to all blocks of a particular shape, much like Cuisenaire rods, which may have given him the idea, to be one of the innovative features of the blocks.
 Also important in his choice was that there was a small number of blocks, that also combined in particular ways.